coderefinery/cmake/_episodes/10-appetizers.md

 ## Source code generation

-- Example: we want to use Python to autogenerate C++ code
+In this example we use Python to autogenerate C++ code:

 ```cmake
 # find python